-SAY: I am going to show you an image.
-The image will appear for only two seconds, so pay close attention - I want you to remember what you saw.
-Remember, the image will appear and disappear quickly, you won't have time to count each object - see if your brain can just recognize how many objects without even counting.

-Then allow students to share what they noticed - do not correct inaccurate observations After a class discussion, CLICK to reveal the image again.
+K.CC.B.4 & K.CC.B.5 Math Talks SAY: I am going to show you an image.
+The image will appear for only three seconds, so pay close attention - I want you to remember what you saw.
+When I show you the image, you will see two different types of objects.
+I want you to decide, very quickly, which type of object has more.
+Remember, the image will appear and disappear quickly, you won't have time to count, so you'll have to think of a different way to know.
+Then allow students to share what they noticed - do not correct inaccurate observations - the image will be shown again.